Arthur Reade

-History
+Early life

-Born in the Piccadilly area of London, Reade was educated at Gibbs Preparatory School, Stonehouse Preparatory School, and Eton College, where his politics were influenced by the Earl De La Warr.
+Born in the Piccadilly area of London to Essex Reade and Sheelah Maud Emily Chichester, Reade was educated at Gibbs Preparatory School, Stonehouse Preparatory School, and Eton College, where his politics were influenced by the Earl De La Warr.
 In 1919/20, he attended the University of Strasbourg, then briefly became a journalist, working for the Daily Mail.
 He returned to the UK, studying history at Worcester College, Oxford, where he was active in the Labour Club and the Socialist Society, and edited The New Oxford journal.